Specification and towers in shift spaces: Introduction

-In this paper we consider the case where $X$ is a shift space and $f$ is the shift map $\sigma$.
-The most complete results are known when $X$ is a mixing subshift of finite type: in this case every H\"older continuous potential has a unique equilibrium state, and this measure has strong statistical properties (Bernoulli property, exponential decay of correlations, central limit theorem) \cite{rB75}; moreover, the topological pressure function is analytic \cite{PP90}.
+A shift space $X$ is \defn{topologically transitive} if for every $v,w\in \LLL$ there is $u\in \LLL$ such that $vuw\in \LLL$, and is a \defn{subshift of finite type (SFT)} if there is a finite set $F\subset A^*$ such that $X = \{x\in A^\ZZ : x_{[i,j]} \notin F$ for every $i<j\}$.
+When $X$ is a topologically transitive SFT, every H\"older continuous potential has a unique equilibrium state $\mu$, and $\mu$ has strong statistical properties (Bernoulli property and exponential decay of correlations up to a period, central limit theorem) \cite{rB75}; moreover, the topological pressure function is analytic \cite{PP90}.

+A weaker criterion for uniqueness is the \defn{specification} condition \cite{rB74}, which does not require the SFT condition but strengthens transitivity by requiring that there is $\tau\in \NN$ such that for every $v,w\in \LLL$ there is $u\in \LLL$ with $\abs{u} \leq \tau$ such that $vuw\in \LLL$.\footnote{There are many versions of specification in the literature; this definition is specialised for the symbolic setting and is slightly weaker than Bowen's original one.} Uniqueness results using non-uniform specification conditions have been proved by the author and D.J.\ Thompson \cite{CT1,CT2}.
+An important tool in these results, and here, is the notion of the \defn{pressure} of a collection of words $\DDD \subset \LLL$: